awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

 You can create up to 50 custom actions\.

-If you enabled finding aggregation, and manage findings from the aggregation Region, then create custom actions in the aggregation Region\.
+If you enabled cross\-Region aggregation, and manage findings from the aggregation Region, then create custom actions in the aggregation Region\.

 The rule in EventBridge uses the ARN from the custom action\.